Tirthak10/Tirthak10/README.md

 ## 🔍 Current Focus

-I'm Currently building a solid foundation in cybersecurity through hands-on labs and practical tools.
+I'm currently building a solid foundation in cybersecurity through hands-on labs and practical tools.
 I'm especially exploring Cloud Security due to its rapid growth, impact, and long-term career potential.
 Open to learning across all areas of cybersecurity as I shape my path.

 <br>